TitleOS/Crafted_LLM_Portfolio/README.md

 I also curate and release datasets used for training specific behaviors.

 * **[RocketRaccoon Personality Alpaca](https://huggingface.co/datasets/TitleOS/rocketraccoon_personality_alpaca):** A personality-driven dataset used to imbue models with a specific character voice, formatted in the Alpaca style.
+* **[Eve-Secure-Coder](https://huggingface.co/datasets/TitleOS/Eve-Secure-Coder):** Eve Secure Coder is a composite dataset curated to fine-tune Qwen3-4b-Heretic into a highly capable, security-conscious coding assistant with a distinct personality and no refusals.
+The primary goal of this dataset is to bridge the gap between sterile, robotic coding assistants and engaging, conversational AI, without sacrificing technical accuracy or security.
+By combining high-quality coding archives, vulnerability detection patterns, function calling capabilities, and personality datasets, "Eve" is designed to be a secure coding partner that feels like a person, not just a tool.

 ---